7 ways to use Alexa around the office

 In fact, Amazon wants Alexa to be everywhere -- omnipresent, even.
 This year, you can expect to see Alexa in cars, Windows computers (alongside Cortana), glasses, mirrors and many more places.

 One place Alexa isn't seen or heard from much, however, is around the office.
-Below is why you should take your Amazon Echo to work with you and X ways to put it to work.
+Below is why you should take your Amazon Echo ($84.99 at Amazon.com) to work with you and X ways to put it to work.

 Before you do…